Painganga River: Irrigation

 The river provides the irrigation to the Washim and Yavatmal districts in Maharashtra.
-There are two dams being constructed on the river, namely Upper Painganga and Lower Painganga.
-This dam is also known as Isapur Dam.
+There are two dams being constructed on the river, namely Upper Painganga Dam and Lower Painganga Dam.
+The Upper Painganga Dam dam is also known as Isapur Dam.
 This dam is administered by the 'Pusad' taluka.
 Nearby talukas are Kalamnuri, Pusad, Umarkhed and Hadgaon.
 Its tributary "Pus river" has Upper Pus Dam near Pusad town built in 1971, and Upper Pus Dam near Mahagaon built in 1983.

-The Penganga river gets flooded in rainy and winter season and partially flooded in summer.
+The Penganga River gets flooded in rainy and winter season and partially flooded in summer.
 There is a proposal of making a large dam on the Painganga River.